 Where is the NFL Draft?
 The 2022 location and previous host cities

 Where is the NFL Draft?
-The 2022 location and previous host cities originally appeared on NBC Sports Boston
+The 2022 location and previous host cities originally appeared on NBC Sports Washington

 The NFL draft, one of the league’s most anticipated nights of the year, is set to begin on April 28 in Las Vegas.
 Players will descend upon Allegiant Stadium with their professional dreams on the line as teams hope to land future stars.